Telenav/cactus/README.md

 <a name = "telenav-releases"></a>
 ### Telenav Open Source Releases

-The telenav-build workspace contains a turn-key script called `release.sh` which orchestrates the phases described here to make it easy to release the Telenav Open Source project families.
+The telenav-build workspace contains a turn-key script called `release` which orchestrates the phases described here to make it easy to release the Telenav Open Source project families.
 The script:

  - Checks tool versions